Animator vs. Animation: Development and history

+Becker was born in Dublin, Ohio on May 18, 1989.
+He graduated from Scioto High School in 2007, and attended Columbus College of Art and Design, graduating in 2013.

 Becker was inspired by many popular animations and stories, such as Duck Amuck and the 1959 animated version of Harold and the Purple Crayon.
 Many other Flash games, such as Cursor Thief on Newgrounds, also gave him the spark to create the animation.
+His first official animation, titled Pink Army, was posted on Newgrounds in 2006.
+Becker created his YouTube channel on the 24th of July that same year.
 Approximately three months after starting the animation, Becker posted it to Newgrounds.
 The next day, the animation received second place for the entire day.
 Becker began receiving numerous emails and instant messages from website owners who wanted to host the animation on their websites, with one of the websites even offering $75, provided they received exclusive rights to the animation.
 Becker declined after reading an email above from Steven Lerner, the owner of Albino Blacksheep.

 AtomFilms offered to fund the making of a sequel, which was released on November 4, 2006.
 Becker used his real AIM username in the animation, which made him unable to use the service without his desktop screen being flooded by hundreds of fans who attempted to message him online.
 Becker began uploading the videos to YouTube, manually reporting clones of the videos using YouTube's copyright report system, but it reportedly took several years.
 Becker uploaded "Animator vs. Animation 3" onto Atom.com on October 4, 2010, intending for it to be the final episode.
-He then went on to study animation at the Columbus College of Art and Design and tried to get an internship at Pixar but was rejected.
+He then went on to study animation at the Columbus College of Art and Design and tried to get an internship at Pixar but was rejected twice, with Becker seeking offers from smaller companies.
 Becker launched a Kickstarter campaign for the funding of Animator vs. Animation 4 after being motivated by his teacher's words and encouragement to keep going.
 The campaign launched on July 10, 2013, and the $10,000 funding goal was reached on August 9, 2013.
 On October 2, 2014, "Animator vs. Animation 4" was released onto YouTube.
 It reportedly gained almost five million views on YouTube within a month.